ammarwaddah/sentiment_analysis_of_movie_reviews/README.md

 * Application: Jupyter Notebook.

 ## Setup
-To run this project setup the following libraries on your local machine using pip on the terminal after installing Python:
+To run this project, setup the following libraries on your local machine using pip on the terminal after installing Python:

 !git clone https://github.com/WittmannF/LRFinder.git